Water Tech Company Xylem Sets Up Shop at DC’s Lumber Shed

 The retail component of the building includes restaurants Agua 301, Osteria Morini, Due South and Ice Cream Jubilee.

-Currently in Phase II, The Yards will be the largest waterfront development in the D.C. region, encompassing 48 acres, including six acres of water frontage, and a total of 2 million square feet of office space, 400,000 square feet of shopping and dining space, 3,400 residential units and 7.5 acres of public green space.
+Currently in Phase II, The Yards will be the D.C. region’s largest waterfront development.
+Spanning 48 acres, it will include six acres of water frontage and 2 million square feet of office space, 400,000 square feet of shopping and dining space, 3,400 residential units and 7.5 acres of public green space, per Fox 5 DC.

 “With our proximity to the federal government, the most highly educated workforce in the nation, and our region flush with research institutions, the District of Columbia is the premiere location for companies ranging from industry leaders to start ups,” John Falcicchio, deputy mayor for planning and economic development, said in a prepared statement.
 “Xylem’s presence at the Yards will only add to our unmatched business ecosystem.”